Azure/typespec-azure/website/src/content/docs/docs/reference/azure-style-guide.md

 This document contains guidelines that complement and extend the [Microsoft Azure REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md) for describing an Azure API with a TypeSpec API design document.
-The goal of these guidelines is to establish the requirements for complete and consistent API designs that will ensure high quality in generated documentation and client libraries.
+The goal of these guidelines is to establish the requirements for complete and cons∑istent API designs that will ensure high quality in generated documentation and client libraries.

 ## Use the Azure.Core library